 The quality of teaching is good.
 Practitioners have a good understanding of the requirements of the Foundation Phase and understand the importance of providing opportunities for children to learn through play and active involvement.
-A strong feature of the setting is the way that practitioners succeed in planning a good balance between child-selected and practitioner led or directed activities that meet children's needs flexibly.
-Questioning is often used effectively to challenge children.
+A good feature of the setting is the way that practitioners succeed in planning a good balance between child-selected and practitioner led or directed activities that meet children's needs flexibly.
+Questioning is used effectively to challenge children.

 Practitioners provide helpful oral feedback to children as they learn.
 Adult support within the setting is well focused.
 Practitioners assess children regularly and record observations and assessments in order to plan future activities which meet the needs and interests of the children.
-Parents and carers are kept well informed about children's achievements, well being and development through daily contact, annual parents evenings and a progress report on leaving the setting.
+However, the system does not allow tracking of learner outcomes sufficiently.
+Parents and carers are kept well informed about children's achievements, well being and development through daily contact books and parental meetings.